wsn-newsletter Subscribe to WSN.

 The basic idea behind betting on NBA basketball is placing a real-money wager on an outcome with specific odds and payout determined by the house.
 Should the wager prove successful, the bettor is paid their winnings (initial bet amount + profit) from the house at the predetermined payout agreed to at the time of the wager.

 Looking at gambling odds can be daunting.
-While the wording and the numbers might seem complicated at first, have no fear, we’re here to explain how to read odds and betting lines in simple terms along with easy to understand examples.
+While the wording and the numbers might seem complicated at first, have no fear, we’re here to explain how to read odds and betting lines in simple terms, along with easy-to-understand examples.

-How to Sign Up for NBA Betting Online
+How to Sign Up for NBA Online Betting

 How Do NBA Betting Odds Work?

-As you look at each game you notice similarities in how things are listed.
+As you look at each game, you notice similarities in how things are listed.
 Here are the main points you need to pay attention to and become familiar with:

 • The odds will be listed across two rows.
 One for the home team, one for the visiting team.
 The home team is almost always on the bottom.